-Transition to Paediatric Practice Support Pathways for Enrolled Nurses and Registered Nurses
+Transition to Practice Support Pathways for Nurses and Midwives

 The Women's and Children's Health Network (WCHN) is South Australia's leading provider of health services to babies, children, young people and women.
 The Women's and Children's Hospital provides specialist health care services to children and young people with acute and chronic conditions.
 The hospital also provides the state's largest neonatal and maternity services for women and their families during the continuum of childbirth.

-At the Women's and Children's Hospital we recognise transitioning to paediatric Nursing practice is an exciting (but sometimes challenging) time for both Registered and Enrolled Nurses, regardless of their previous experience.
+At the Women's and Children's Hospital we recognise transitioning to a new role is an exciting (but sometimes challenging) time for both Nurses and Midwives, regardless of their previous experience.

-On employment to the hospital, Enrolled and Registered Nurses will be invited to join a Transition Support Pathway which meets their unique transition needs based on their prior knowledge and experience.
+Once employed to the hospital, Nurses and Midwives will be invited by their Manager/Educator to participate in a Support Pathway which meets their unique transition needs, based on their prior knowledge and experience.
 This support includes but is not limited to:

-For more information about the Transition Support Pathways, please contact Jayne Hartwig, Transition to Practice Nurse Education Facilitator.
+For more information about the Transition Support Pathways, please contact Jayne Hartwig, N&M Transition Support Nurse Educator.